1) What should guests bring along?

 - An expedition quality ice chest with ice.
-You can put your picnic lunch and other foods you want chilled inside this cooler.

 - A large assortment of non-perishable snacks.

-- A first aid kit.
+- A first responder first aid kit.
 Though please keep in mind that we are not paramedics, emergency medical technicians, doctors, nurses, nor any other medically trained persons.
 In the event of medical emergency we do what every concerned citizen can do and that is call for professional help.

 - Garbage sacks to carry out all the things we carried in.

-3) Does the guest drive the Jeep?
+3) Does the tour guest drive the Jeep?